cdlib/candidate-exercise/README.md

 # CDL programming exercise

+## Introduction

+This 2 1/2 hour exercise is designed to give us an understanding of your take on software engineering best practices, object oriented design and solving novel problems.
+There are no right answers.
+Every candidate will have a different take on the best way to do this exercise.

+In evaluating your answer, we will be looking at two things:
+* Your approach to writing readable, maintainable, testable and scalable code.
+* Upgrades you would make to the code to make it more useful to users.

+While this code is written in Java, this is not a Java test.
+In fact, if you would like to rewrite it in Python you are more than welcome to do so.

+If you have questions, please don't hesitate to contact me at judy.dobry@ucop.edu.

+** Please leave yourself time to zip up your files and send them to me before 2 1/2 hours are up. **  (Do not commit them to Github.)

+## Exercise
 This small application is the first attempt at a command-line service that retrieves information about an accordion inventory.
-An application can get a list of all the accordions available, or filter the list to see only accordions that match a specific criterion (tuning).
+This application can get a list of all the accordions available, or filter the list to see only accordions that match a specific criterion (tuning).

 A brief examination of the code reveals that it is a crude prototype and needs considerable refactoring before you can start the work of making any functional changes.